chaudharybilal/unskinable/README.md

 ### Resources -
 I used a combo of D3 & Dimple Js.
 Other than these, I've used Ajax & google fonts api.
+The data is loaded in /data folder, and index.html, css and js of initail draft are placed in initial_draft folder